ngangawairimu/Exploratory-Data-Analysis-EDA-for-water-accessbility/README.md

 ## Solutions and Visualization
 ### National Scale
-We will use the power BI to visualize to help our President and provincial leader see the output at the national level for the president and provincial level for our provincial levels.
+Power BI waS used to visualize to help our President and provincial leader see the output at the national level for the president and provincial level for our provincial levels.
 - For national it will show The map of Majindogo the split between access to water between both rural and urban areas.
 The total number of each type of water source for every town counts the different sources by type.
 ### Visualizing Queues
-We will add these plots to the Queues page
+These plots to the Queues page
  1. Average queue time per hour of the day as a line plot.
  2. Average queue time for each day.
  3. Average queue composition.
 4. Total time queued per province
 ![q](https://github.com/ngangawairimu/ACCESS-TO-WATER-/assets/140246805/2e1c417c-b06a-4280-bcfd-48b1fc9a45c2)
 ### Insights from queues
-Selecting one of the provinces now filters all of the data by province.
-We can see that in Amanzi, the average queue is mostly made up of men, while on a national level, it is mostly women.
+Selecting one of the provinces now filters all of the data by province.Amanzi, the average queue is mostly made up of men, while on a national level, it is mostly women.
 On Saturdays, queues across Maji Ndogo are 40% men, and on Mondays, 71% women.
-We can even zoom in at 15:00 on a Saturday and see that the queue has only 3% children, while an hour later, the queue has 29% children.
 ### Connecting crime

-The following trend was found
-1. As water collectors, women are twice as likely to be a victim of crime than men.
+1. Women are twice as likely to be a victim of crime than men.
 2. Women are most likely to be victims of harassment, followed by sexual assault.
 3. Crime spikes over weekends, and almost twice as many crimes are committed early in the mornings or at night with women again facing the greatest threat.
 ![w](https://github.com/ngangawairimu/ACCESS-TO-WATER-/assets/140246805/54895339-a19c-48ef-a8ab-0567209ecc07)
 ### Report summary
-We will  show the following data:
  1. Total people served for each water source type in a province.
  2. Number of water sources, their type, and whether it is rural or urban.
  3. Show the relevant statistics for towns in that province.